For a group to be approved as an LDAT, and be eligible for funding, they need to fulfil the following criteria:

 Your LDAT could include local government, local community groups, local traders/business associations, police, schools, and local not-for-profit organisations.

-In year 1, the focus will be on supporting 40 foundational LDATs.
+In year 1, the focus will be on supporting up to 40 foundational LDATs.
 It’s expected that rather than being new groups, many of these will be groups that are already working together on community development or harm prevention/reduction initiatives.

 It’s expected that LDATs and their participating members and organisations commit to: